 Let us start to collect all individual problems seen in the organisation.
 The reason for starting the work shop with an individual part is many-fold, where the individual part also can be emailed in advance to reduce the work shop time.
 We need to collect problems (symptoms and consequences) that each individual perceives under no influence from others, from different positions in the organisation.
-We also need plenty of problems, enough problems to be able to find the root causes to the seen problems, think about the Cobra Effect which could not be understood until the cobra farms (symptom) were found.
+We also need plenty of problems, enough problems to be able to find the root causes to the seen problems, think about the Cobra Effect.
 The found problems are never rewritten by the facilitator or higher managers, they are the reality, the problems seen within the organisation.
 The problems can be seen as negative narratives in the organisation, narratives that we want to get rid of, so we truly can increase our system learning.
 After this first individual step, the continuation of the work shop will focus on connecting these problems (symptoms) with each other as well as all the way down to the root causes, our non-fulfilled organisational principles.

 The role of the facilitator is only to be an administrative help and a catalyst for connecting the problems found and finally finding the root causes, even though the facilitator also should be aware and understand the organisational principles, and that the only root causes that can be found, are non-fulfilled principles.
 The goal of the work shop is stated above, to find the (normally entangled) problem picture with its connections between the problems found, and down to the organisational root causes, but not the solution to the root causes.
 By asking “why?” on a problem, we can connect the different problems found, from high-level problems like “we have bad flow in the organisation”, all the way down to the root causes.
 Since we are not trying to solve the root causes, we are neither going into context, nor the domain of the organisation, since all the problems, root causes (the non-fulfilled organisational principles) and all the problems are context independent (context-free).
 This can easily be seen on the problems found as well, since it is not possible to see what organisation the individual problems or the total problem picture originate from, meaning that organisations with the same unsolved root cause, will experience very similar problems.
 From the root causes found it is therefore also many times easy to see in which context the organisations have its main concerns in the Cynefin model; the Clear, Complicated or Complex domain.